 245.487 Citation; declaration of policy; mission.

 Subd.
 3. Mission of children's mental health service system.
-As part of the comprehensive children's mental health system established under sections 245.487 to 245.4887, the commissioner of human services shall create and ensure a unified, accountable, comprehensive children's mental health service system that is consistent with the provision of public social services for children and that:
+As part of the comprehensive children's mental health system established under sections 245.487 to 245.4888, the commissioner of human services shall create and ensure a unified, accountable, comprehensive children's mental health service system that is consistent with the provision of public social services for children as specified in section 256F.01 and that:

 (1) identifies children who are eligible for mental health services;